 If, on the other hand, your children are younger, or if your spouse needs (or will need) long-term medical care, a life insurance policy is a good idea.

 Types of Life Insurance for Seniors

 If you do need a policy, it’s time to shop around.
+Consumers Advocate has reviews of every type.
 Check out LifeNetInsurance.com for a good place to start.